euroblaze/DripMail/spec.md

 The system shall allow marketers to add emails to a Chain.
 Each email shall have the following attributes:

-- Email subject
+- Email subject (default Odoo)
-- Email content (HTML or plain text)
+- Email content (HTML or plain text,  default Odoo)
-- Preview (same as preview of Settings > Technical > Email-Templates)
+- Preview (same as preview of Settings > Technical > Email-Templates, default Odoo)
 - Gap duration (time between this email and the previous email in the chain)

 #### 3.1.3 Edit Chain